-Using professionally-designed email templates can help you create the perfect email template that gives you the power to bolster open and click-through rates while defining your brand.
+Using well-designed email templates can help you create the perfect email template that gives you the power to bolster open and click-through rates while defining your brand.

 What is an email template?

-An email template is an editable template you can use to create a professional-looking email with ease.
+An email template is an editable template you can use to create mass create emails with ease.
 The perfect email template is styled to match your brand’s tone and vision.
 It might feature your colors or logo or have a specific language unique to your brand.